Washing The Undercarriage Of a Car? Here’s How To Do It

 Before you start washing, you should ensure that all the equipment is properly connected and that it’s working.

 Connect the pressure washer to the water source, and then connect the undercarriage cleaner to the pressure washer wand.
-It’s a very simple process which you can check on the link to the product (above).
 When you connect it, try running it to check if everything works fine.

-2. Pre-Treat The Area With an APC (Optional)
+2. Pre-treat the Underbody With an APC (Optional)

 In most cases, using only plain water is enough to clean the dirty bottom of your car.
-However, if your car is extremely dirty, you can pre-treat the undercarriage with some all-purpose cleaner.
+However, if your car is extremely dirty, you can pre-treat the undercarriage with an all-purpose cleaner.

 Now that everything’s set up, you should power on your tools and get to the work.

-I like to do the whole process twice, since the first pass will soften the dirt, grime, and salt, while the second pass will completely remove it, leaving the surface perfectly clean.
+TIP: I like to do the whole process twice since the first pass will soften the dirt, grime, and salt, while the second pass will completely remove it, leaving the surface perfectly clean.

-There’s a very little chance that you could screw something up by driving the car immediately, but an extra step of security will remove all possibilities of causing any damage to your vehicle.
+There’s a very little chance that you could screw something up by driving the car immediately, but an extra step of prevention will remove all possibilities of causing any damage to your vehicle.

 Why It’s Important To Use The Undercarriage Cleaner/Washer?